tassiovirginio/try-rs/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Rust](https://img.shields.io/badge/built_with-Rust-d45500.svg)

-[TODO: Add a GIF of the TUI in action here]

 **try-rs** is a CLI tool designed to manage the chaos of temporary projects.
 Instead of cluttering your Desktop or `/tmp` with `test1`, `new-test`, and `final-test`, `try-rs` organizes them into date-prefixed directories, offering a robust TUI (Terminal User Interface) to create, navigate, and clean up your experiments.